spiral/docs/basics/quick-start.md

 }
 ```

-In the given setup the action and id are the optional parts of the URL (see the `[]`), the action defaults to `index`.
+In the given setup, the action and id are the optional parts of the URL (see the `[]`), the action defaults to `index`.
 Open `HomeController`->`index` using `http://localhost:8080/` or `http://localhost:8080/index`.

-The route parameters can be addressed in method injection of the controller by their name, create the following
-method in `HomeController`:
+The route parameters can be addressed in method injection of the controller by their name, create the following method in `HomeController`:

 ```php
 public function open(string $id)